guna-sd/SI/README.md

 - Set the default text editor to "gedit":
 ```
-SI: Set the default text editor to gedit.
+$!> Set the default text editor to gedit.
 ```

 - Configure the Linux firewall to allow all incoming TCP traffic on port 80:
 ```
-SI: Configure the Linux firewall to allow all incoming TCP traffic on port 80.
+$!> Configure the Linux firewall to allow all incoming TCP traffic on port 80.
 ```

 - Generate a report of running processes:
 ```
-SI: Generate a report of running processes.
+$!> Generate a report of running processes.
 ```

 ## Limitations